pg_ttl_index

 Check Background Worker Status

--- View background worker processes
+-- View background worker status

 Monitor Cleanup Activity

--- Check last cleanup times
+-- Check deletion stats and last cleanup times

 SELECT